Budget deficit tops Legislature's 2012 priority list

 The budget cuts aren't over.
 Brown's tax package only erases half the deficit, so he's warning there's more slashing to come.

-jerry brown, budget cuts, california budget crisis, economy, politics, nannette miranda
+california budget, jerry brown, sacramento, politics, nannette miranda

 - Albertsons parent Cerberus to buy Safeway